Learning Failure-Inducing Models for Testing Software-Defined Networks: Related Work

 \section{Related Work}

 In this section, we discuss related work in the areas of SDN testing, fuzzing, and characterizing failure-inducing inputs.

 \textbf{SDN testing.} Testing SDNs has been primarily studied in the networking literature targeting various objectives, such as detecting security vulnerabilities and attacks~\cite{NandaZDWY16,BhuniaG17,Jero2017:BEADS,Lee2017:DELTA,Zhang17,Alshanqiti19,ChicaIB20}, identifying inconsistencies among the SDN components (i.e., applications, controllers, and switches)~\cite{LiWYYSWZ19,LeeWKYPS20,ShuklaSSCZF20}, and analyzing SDN executions~\cite{Canini2012:NICE,DurairajanSB14,StoenescuDPNR18}.
-Among these, \citet{LeeWKYPS20} introduced AudiSDN that employs fuzzing to detect inconsistencies among SDN components.
-AudiSDN fuzzes network policies (e.g., data forwarding rules) defined by administrators, i.e., user inputs. \citet{ShuklaSSCZF20} developed PAZZ that aims at detecting faults in SDN switches by fuzzing data packet headers, e.g., IPv4 and IPv6 headers.
-In contrast to these existing methods, \FRAM fuzzes SDN control messages (as DELTA and BEADS do).
-Furthermore, \FRAM uses ML to \hbox{guide fuzzing and learn failure-inducing models.}
+Among these, we discuss SDN testing techniques that rely on fuzzing, as they constitute the most closely related research. \citet{WooLKS18} proposed RE-CHECKER to fuzz RESTful services provided by SDN controllers.
+RE-CHECKER fuzzes an input file, encoded in JSON format, that a network administrator uses to specify network policies (e.g., data forwarding rules).
+This results in generating numerous malformed REST messages for testing RESTful services in SDN. \citet{DixitDS0A18} presented AIM-SDN to test the implementation of the network management datastore architecture (NMDA)~\cite{rfc8342} in SDN.
+AIM-SDN randomly fuzzes REST messages to test the NMDA implementation in SDN with regard to the availability, integrity, and confidentiality of datastores. \citet{ShuklaSSCZF20} developed PAZZ that aims at detecting faults in SDN switches by fuzzing data packet headers, e.g., IPv4 and IPv6 headers. \citet{AlbabDHKSWTGY22} presented SwitchV to validate the behaviors of SDN switches.
+SwitchV uses fuzzing and symbolic execution to analyze the p4~\cite{BosshartDGIMRSTVVW14} models that specify the behaviors of SDN switches. \citet{LeeWKYPS20,LeeWKNYPS22} introduced AudiSDN that employs fuzzing to detect policy inconsistencies among SDN components (i.e., controllers and switches).
+AudiSDN fuzzes network policies submitted by administrators through the REST APIs.
+To increase the likelihood of discovering inconsistencies, AudiSDN employs rule dependency trees derived from the OpenFlow specification, which restrict valid relationships among rule elements.
+In contrast to these existing methods, \FRAM fuzzes SDN control messages to test SDN controllers (as DELTA and BEADS do).
+Furthermore, \FRAM uses ML to guide fuzzing and learn failure-inducing models.

 \textbf{Fuzzing.} To efficiently generate effective test data, fuzzing has been widely applied in many application domains~\cite{Manes2021:ASEF}.
 The research strands that most closely relate to our work are fuzzing techniques based on ML for testing networked systems~\cite{Chen19,ZhaoLWSH19}. \citet{Chen19} proposed a fuzzing technique for testing cyber-physical systems, which contain sensors and actuators distributed over a network.
 The proposed approach relies on a deep learning technique to fuzz actuators' commands that can drive the CPS under test into unsafe physical states. \citet{ZhaoLWSH19} developed SeqFuzzer that enables engineers to test communication systems without prior knowledge of the systems' communication protocols.
 SeqFuzzer infers communication protocols using a deep learning technique and generates test data based on the inferred protocols.
 Unlike these prior research threads, \FRAM applies ML and fuzzing in the context of testing SDN-systems.
 In addition, \FRAM employs an interpretable ML technique to provide engineers with comprehensible failure-inducing models.